dcm4che/dcm4chee-arc-cs/docs/networking/specs/workflow/workflow.rst

 Tag : DICOM tag for this attribute.
 VR : DICOM VR for this attribute.
 M : Matching keys for (automatic) Worklist Update.
 A "S" will indicate that Modality Worklist will supply an attribute value for Single Value Matching, a "R" will indicate Range Matching and a "*" will denote wild card matching.
 It can be configured if "Scheduled Station AE Title" is additionally supplied "(S) " and if Modality is set to RF or SC.
 R : Return keys.
-An "x" will indicate that EXAMPLE-INTEGRATED-MODALITY will supply this attribute as Return Key with zero length for Universal Matching.
-The EXAMPLE-INTEGRATED-MODALITY will support retired date format (yyyy.mm.dd) for "Patient's Birth Date" and "Scheduled Procedure Step Start Date" in the response identifiers.
+An "x" will indicate that Modality Worklist will supply this attribute as Return Key with zero length for Universal Matching.
+The Modality Worklist will support retired date format (yyyy.mm.dd) for "Patient's Birth Date" and "Scheduled Procedure Step Start Date" in the response identifiers.
 For "Scheduled Procedure Step Start Time" also retired time format as well as unspecified time components are supported.
 Q : Interactive Query Key.
-An "x" " will indicate that EXAMPLE-INTEGRATED-MODALITY will supply this attribute as matching key, if entered in the Query Patient Worklist dialog.
+An "x" " will indicate that Modality Worklist will supply this attribute as matching key, if entered in the Query Patient Worklist dialog.
 For example, the Patient Name can be entered thereby restricting Worklist responses to Procedure Steps scheduled for the patient.
 D : Displayed keys.
 An "x" indicates that this worklist attribute is displayed to the user during a patient registration dialog.
 For example, Patient Name will be displayed when registering the patient prior to an examination.
 IOD : An "x" indicates that this Worklist attribute is included into all Object Instances created during performance of the related Procedure Step.